by Kent Cisar | October 18, 2017 7:28 am

 “I want people to come in and be themselves, be comfortable in who they are and be comfortable while they’re here,” Barrett says.

-Guests that come to The B will notice the care and intent the Barrett family puts into their work from entrance to exit.
-The bar itself is custom made, wide open and easily accessible for patrons to get a drink.
+Guests that come to The B will notice the care and intent the Barrett family puts into their work from the entrance to exit.
+The bar itself is custom-made, wide open, and easily accessible for patrons to get a drink.
 It’s also easy for bartenders to serve them as they have two full stations on the length of the bar.
 Patrons will find comfortable chairs along the bar itself and throughout the establishment.
 Those ordering will find a bar whose choices are ample but not overwhelming.
 Guests can enjoy a shot of whiskey, a beer, order a cocktail even, or share a bottle of wine.
 The B will also feature a couple of signature cocktails.
+To make sure that they are kept stocked up, they will need to look into a beverage distributor business and see how they can assist with deliveries throughout the year, so they never run dry from alcoholic to non-alcoholic refreshments.

 The B will be versatile, both for what the bar itself can do, but also what the patrons can do in it.
 Barrett hopes the bar will create its own atmosphere.
 A stage in the northwest corner of the bar is available for a variety of uses.
 The stage is sizeable enough for a multi-piece band to play a rousing set, yet the bar is small enough for an acoustic guitarist to connect with their audience.
 If you want to watch the big game you’ll be able to do so with ease.
 There’s a brand new shuffleboard table with ample room to play and a dart board.
 The B also has a games table where patrons can grab a deck of cards, chess board, and other activities.